ll3N1GmAll/ATAT/README.md

 - steal SNMP inforamtion
 - dump DNS cache
 - steal GPG credentials/certificates
+- grab the history of mounted USB devices
+- assess the target and suggest local exploits for privilege escalation or other operations

 The ATAT folder must be duplicated in /root & ~/ to run properly unless you are on Kali or you are running logged in as root (this only needs to be done once and does not need to be updated).